Loading...

 How to consume korean bubble tea, salmon sushi without glucose spikes

-Reduce the portion size of both Korean bubble tea and salmon sushi to minimize the spike in glucose levels.
+Reduce the portion size of bubble tea and salmon sushi to help manage glucose spikes.

-Include foods like lentils or beans alongside your meal to slow down the absorption of sugar.
+Incorporate high-fiber foods like chia seeds, flaxseeds, or a small salad with leafy greens alongside your meal to slow down digestion and absorption of sugars.

 Physical Activity